symphonycms/wg/docs/working/understanding-xslt.markdown

 Thankfully, XPath provides a very powerful and versatile syntax for building all kinds of expressions.
 Expressions allow you to pinpoint nodes based on their location, their node type, and even their contents and values.

-type=”note”
+> ###### Note
+>

-Patterns, like the ones you saw above, are a subset of XPath expressions that are used in specific contexts (like template match attributes).
+> Patterns, like the ones you saw above, are a subset of XPath expressions that are used in specific contexts (like template match attributes).
 While expressions as a whole are written to target particular nodes in a source tree, patterns allow you to specify conditions that you want nodes to meet in order to be considered a match.
 The difference is subtle, but it can be important.
 You’ll see why in a moment.

-Selecting Nodes by Location
+#### Selecting Nodes by Location

 The simplest kind of expression is a path expression, which is used to select nodes based on where they are in the tree.
 These will look familiar to you because they work very much like filesystem paths and URLs.